 Bullying can happen to anyone at any age.
 If you’re being bullied or know someone who is, there are people in school who can help.
-You can speak to Miss Hadfield who is our school’s Anti-Bullying Leader or any other trusted adult in school.
+You can speak to Miss Hadfield who is our school’s Anti-Bullying Leader and who works alongside our Anti Bullying Ambassadors or any other trusted adult in school.
 However, you can also share your worries with your class Anti-Bullying Ambassador or record your concern and place it in the Anti-Bullying Box.

 St. Wulstan's is committed to providing a caring, friendly, respectful and safe learning environment for all of our pupils.
 We promote an inclusive ethos that focuses on respecting one another and celebrating difference and diversity.

 Bullying and prejudice-based language of any kind, involving pupils, adults towards pupils, staff or parents are unacceptable and will not be tolerated at our school.

 We understand the devastating and lasting effect being bullied can have on some children and we will deal with all incidents equally seriously, quickly and effectively, whether it has taken place in or outside of school.

 Preventing and tackling bullying is part of our work to support pupils’ social and emotional development and to be recognised as a healthy school.
 Helpful documents and the school anti-bullying policy can be found in this section.